Velaoc/trailmark-research/README.md

 <!-- foundation:identity -->
 # Trailmark Research

-A user submits a research question and an agent works through it step by step every step and its result is recorded and rendered as a live timeline, ending in a synthesized answer.
+A user submits a research question and an agent works through it step by step; every step and its result is recorded and rendered as a live timeline, ending in a synthesized answer.

 - Site: https://trailmark-research.api.holode.xyz
 - Support: support@trailmark-research.api.holode.xyz